Operations Manager Key Concepts

-On a monitored computer, the Operations Manager agent is listed as the Microsoft Monitoring Agent service.
-The Microsoft Monitoring Agent service collects performance data, executes tasks, and so on.
+On a monitored computer, the Operations Manager agent is listed as the System Center Management Health service.
+The System Center Management Health service collects performance data, executes tasks, and so on.
 Even when the service is unable to communicate with the management server it reports to, the service continues to run and queues the collected data and events on the disk of the monitored computer.
-When the connection is restored, the Microsoft Monitoring Agent service sends collected data and events to the management server.
+When the connection is restored, the System Center Management Health service sends collected data and events to the management server.

-The Microsoft Monitoring Agent service is sometimes referred to as the Health Service.
+The System Center Management Health service is sometimes referred to as the health service.

-The Microsoft Monitoring Agent service also runs on management servers.
-On a management server, the service runs monitoring workflows and manages credentials.
-To run workflows, the service initiates MonitoringHost.exe processes using specified credentials.
+The System Center Management Health service also runs on management servers.
+On a management server, the System Center Management Health service runs monitoring workflows and manages credentials.
+To run workflows, the System Center Management Health service initiates MonitoringHost.exe processes using specified credentials.
 These processes monitor and collect event log data, performance counter data, Windows Management Instrumentation (WMI) data, and run actions such as scripts.